dwaynewyj/react-angular-dashboard/README.md

 ## Overview

-Angular-React Dashboard is a web-based dashboard application that combines Angular and React to create a responsive and interactive dashboard with real-time data updates.
+React-Angular Dashboard is a web-based dashboard application that combines React and Angular to create a responsive and interactive dashboard with real-time data updates.
 The application integrates a React datatable into an Angular framework and utilizes WebSocket for handling asynchronous data calls.

 - Author: Dwayne Zhang
 - Created: 202405241815